KatherineSokolska/js-guessing-game/README.md

 # js-guessing-game
-Easy game on JavaScript, one file project (MDN tutorial)
+Easy game on JavaScript, three files project (MDN tutorial)

 Guess random number for 10 turns or less to win